duarteocarmo/duarteocarmo.com/content/posts/42-monitoring-ml-models-fastapi-evidently.md

 ```

 ## Prerequisite: Storing all predictions
-To monitor model live, we must first make sure two things are happening:
+To monitor our model, we must first make sure two things are happening:

 - Prediction logging:  We're actively logging all predictions our model is making
 - Access to a reference dataset: We have access to the dataset where our model was trained  (e.g., the training data)